Developer / Publisher – Headroom.one

 Price – US $14.99 / EU €14.99 / UK £12.99

 Store – Oculus

 Reviewed on – Oculus Rift

-Headroom.one provided The VR Grid with a review code for this title and, regardless of this review, we thank them for that!
+Headroom.one provided The VR Grid with a press code for this title and, regardless of this review, we thank them for that!